 - 1. I am a Metallurgist with the firm BBA Inc., located at 990 route de l'Église, Suite 590, Québec, QC, G1V 3V7, Canada. - 2.
-I am a graduate of Laval University, with a Bachelor of Engineering in Metallurgy and Materials in 2002. - 3.
-I am a member of the Ordre des Ingénieurs du Québec (OIQ 128549), Professional Engineers of Ontario (PEO 10210546), and Professional Engineers and Geoscientists of British-Colombia (EGBC 49319). - 4.
+I am a graduate of Laval University, with a Bachelor of Engineering in Metallurgy and Materials in 2002. - I am a member in good standing of the Ordre des Ingénieurs du Québec (OIQ #128549), Professional Engineers of Ontario (PEO #10210546), and Professional Engineers and Geoscientists of British-Colombia (EGBC #49319). - 4.
 My relevant experience includes 20 years of experience working for mining operations and engineering consultants.
 I have been involved in numerous projects requiring detailed engineering design and produced several studies for the mining industry. - 5.
 I have read the definition of "qualified person" set out in the NI 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that, by reason of my education, affiliation with a professional association, and past relevant work experience, I fulfill the requirements to be a qualified person for the purposes of NI 43-101. - 6.
 I am independent of the issuer applying all the tests in Section 1.5 of NI 43-101. - 7.
 I am author and responsible for the preparation of Chapter 13.
 I am also co-author for the relevant portions of Chapters 1, 2, 3, 24, 25, 26 and 27 of the Technical Report. - 8.
 I have not visited the Windfall Property that is the subject of the Technical Report, as it was not required for the purpose of this mandate. - 9.
-I have had no prior involvement with the property that is the subject of the Technical Report. - 10.
-I have read NI 43-101 and the sections of the Technical Report for which I am responsible have been prepared in compliance with NI 43-101. - 11.
+I have been involved with the Property that is the subject of the Technical Report, having participated as QP on the MRE Update Technical Report for the Windfall Project, dated February 10, 2022. - 10.
+I have read NI 43-101 and the sections of the Technical Report for which I am responsible have been prepared following NI 43-101 rules and guidelines. - 11.
 As at the effective date of the Technical Report, to the best of my knowledge, information and belief, the sections of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the portions of the Technical Report for which I am responsible not misleading.

-Signed and sealed this 10th day of February 2022.
+Signed and sealed this 14th day of September 2022.

-Original signed and sealed on file

-Mathieu Bélisle, P. Eng.
+Original signed and sealed on file Mathieu Bélisle, P. Eng.